refinedev/refine/documentation/docs/api-reference/core/hooks/data/useInfiniteList.md

 <br />

 :::tip
-`useInfiniteList` can also accept all `useInfiniteQuery` options as a third parameter.
+`useInfiniteList` can also accept all `useInfiniteQuery` options as a parameter.
 [Refer to react-query docs for further information. &#8594](https://react-query.tanstack.com/reference/useInfiniteQuery)

 -   For example, to disable query from running automatically you can set `enabled` to `false`.